espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Critical Hit_Fumble Deck/Critical Hit Deck #29.md

 # Overreaction

 > Normal damage.
 The target triggers reactions as if it just used a move action.
-It is also [[Conditions/Off-Guard|Off-Guard]] until the end of its next turn.
+It is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard|Off-Guard]] until the end of its next turn.

 `Piercing`

 # Paper Cut

-> The target takes a [[Other Effects/Effect_ -2 circumstance penalty to attack rolls|-2 circumstance penalty to attack rolls]] until the end of its next turn.
+> The target takes a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Other Effects/Effect_ -2 circumstance penalty to attack rolls|-2 circumstance penalty to attack rolls]] until the end of its next turn.

 `Slashing`